-I. PROCESS OF MOVING SAVINGS INTO INVESTMENTS
+II.
+PROCESS OF MOVING SAVINGS INTO INVESTMENTS

 We begin with a discussion of the difference between a surplus economic unit and a deficit economic unit.
 We focus on the savings-investment process that involves the direct or indirect transfer of individual savings to business firms in exchange for their debt securities.
 Savers may invest directly in a business firm by exchanging their money for the firm's securities.
 Savers also may make indirect transfers by first placing their money either through an investment banking firm or a financial intermediary.
 When using an investment banking firm, money flows from savers through to the business firm and the business firm's securities flow back through to the savers.
 When using a financial intermediary, savers invest their money in a financial institution and receive the institution's securities.
-The financial institutions then investment.
+The financial institutions then invest money in the business firm and receive the firm's securities in exchange for their investment.

-(Use Figure 2.1 and Discussion Questions 1 through 3 here.)
+(Use Figure 2.1 and Discussion Questions 2 through 4 here.)

-II.
+III.
 OVERVIEW OF THE MONETARY SYSTEM